-Cancer takes too much from too many of us, with one in two Australians diagnosed with cancer by the time they turn 85.
+Cancer takes from too many of us, with one in two Australians diagnosed with cancer by the time they turn 85.

 By taking part in the Marilyn Jetty Swim, you will be helping to raise vital funds for reducing cancer risk through community education, supporting South Australians through their life-changing cancer diagnosis, and investing in the research that will save lives.

-Since its inception in 2014, the Marilyn Jetty Swim has raised almost $500,000 to enable Cancer Council SA to support those in our community impacted by cancer.
+Since we first began in 2014, the Marilyn Jetty Swim has raised $820,000 to enable Cancer Council SA to support those in our community impacted by cancer.

-With your fabulous support as 50s bombshell Marilyn, Cancer Council SA can be there every minute, every hour, every day, and make sure no one has to go through cancer alone.
+Tackling cancer takes all of us.
+With your fabulous support as 50s bombshell Marilyn, Cancer Council SA can be there and make sure no one has to go through cancer alone.

 Who are Cancer Council SA?

 Cancer Council SA is a leading cancer charity working across every aspect of every cancer.
 Every day, we support families affected by cancer when they need it most, speak out on behalf of the community on cancer issues, empower people to reduce their cancer risk, and find new ways to better detect and treat cancer.

 Tackling cancer takes all of us and with your help we're reducing the rate and impact of cancer for all South Australians.

 Find out more about the impact you're making